 | | | |

-The Best Books on Travel and Living Abroad
+The Best Books on Expat Life and Travel Abroad

 Below are some of my favorite travel books that show the struggle and humor of living in an unfamiliar place and learning about different cultures.
 Living on a boat or an island, renovating a home in a foreign land, and not quite fitting in anywhere are just a few of the foundations of these memoirs.